lleevveell66/fibn/README.md

 from FIBN Master 1 by FIBN Master 2 and FIBN Slave 2 (the yellow one), all four hosts will now block the Hacker entity's IP address.

+You can define your own malicious behavior any way you like by editing the fibn_BuildLocal script.
+All that matters is that your matches are taken down into IP addresses only, then appended to the $TMPFILE .
+Several examples are included.

+All configuration is in /etc/fibn/ after installation.
+The /etc/fibn/fibn.conf file defines whether or not this is a master, where the master list can be found, and some file locations.  /etc/fibn/ also contains all of the local lists:

+- /etc/fibn/local.txt
+- /etc/fibn/manual.txt
+- /etc/fibn/master.txt
+- /etc/fbin/whitelist.txt

+Every local list build (once per minute, if you use the cron jobs given below) all malicious IP addresses are aggregated, then any IP address in the whitelist.txt file is removed.
+This is then passed into an ipset for firewalld to block them.

 Only firewalld is supported, for now.
 I have ipset working in iptables, but not yet integrated into FIBN.
 That's coming.